npm/gauge/README.md

 If **stream** is a terminal or if you pass in **tty** to **options** then we will detect terminal resizes and redraw to fit.
 We do this by watching for `resize` events on the tty.
-(To work around a bug in verisons of Node prior to 2.5.0, we watch for them on stdout if the tty is stderr.)
+(To work around a bug in versions of Node prior to 2.5.0, we watch for them on stdout if the tty is stderr.)
 Resizes to larger window sizes will be clean, but shrinking the window will always result in some cruft.

-**IMPORTANT:** If you prevously were passing in a non-tty stream but you still want output (for example, a stream wrapped by the `ansi` module) then you need to pass in the **tty** option below, as `gauge` needs access to the underlying tty in order to do things like terminal resizes and terminal
+**IMPORTANT:** If you previously were passing in a non-tty stream but you still want output (for example, a stream wrapped by the `ansi` module) then you need to pass in the **tty** option below, as `gauge` needs access to the underlying tty in order to do things like terminal resizes and terminal